 Here are some projected trends for HR technology in 2022 you may come across:

 - Integration with popular messaging apps:

-1. Integration with popular messaging apps: SMS is dying and reserved only for those annoying notifications, alerts and promotional messages that no one wants to read anymore.
-This has paved way to instant messaging apps like WhatsApp, Hike, WeChat, etc. for messaging.
+SMS is dying and reserved only for those annoying notifications, SMS alerts and promotional messages that no one wants to read anymore.
+This has given rise to using apps like WhatsApp, Hike and WeChat for messaging.
 WhatsApp alone has around 1 billion active users daily.
-With the death of SMS integration and alert, HRMS software like Pocket HRMS have integrated WhatsApp for employee communication with their system to send important messages, documents and alerts to employees.
-This ensures that employees never miss out on important updates and documents.
+With the death of SMS integration and alert, HRMS software like Pocket HRMS are giving an option to companies to integrate WhatsApp with their system and send important messages, documents and alerts to their employees.
+This is useful in helping the employees not miss important updates and documents.

-We are all well versed with workplace harassment and there have been many communities like POSH to address such incidents besides having strict HR policies to make workplaces safer.
-However, until a few years ago, the primary procedures of raising your concerns or reporting any harassment to an appointed member of desired committee was person-to-person (physically), which in itself could be a harrowing experience for the person reporting against his colleagues or superiors.
-On the other hand, having a system wherein the distressed could log in a complaint from the HR portal anonymously by including a separate option asking for ‘Help’ could let the victim overcome hesitation and register his / her complaint through the self service portal.
+We are all well-versed with workplace harassment and there have been many communities like POSH set up and have strict HR policies making workplaces safer and till now, the primary procedures of raising your concerns or reporting any harassment to an appointed member of desired committee was person-to-person (physically) which in itself could be a harrowing experience for the person reporting against his colleagues or superiors.
+On the other hand, having a system wherein the distressed could log in a complaint from the HR portal anonymously by including a separate option asking for ‘Help’ could let the victim overcome hesitation and register his / her compliant through their service portal.

 As a result of an era of millennials, modern workforce comprising of 80% millennials have seen leaning towards mobile usage than compared to desktops.
 Mobile phones have seen blending in every aspect of our lives and guess what?
 They are ruling today.
 Therefore, it is forcing businesses to include an HR app or make employees’ self-service portals available on mobile devices too.
 Also not to forget- Stay there, where your employees are!